 - OS206 Researching the Marine Environment: This module teaches students advanced practical skills appropriate to their specific degree.
 We train students to be able to independently conduct fieldwork with minimal supervision, including instrument programming, preparation, deployment and recovery, in addition to project planning and management.

 My previous work focused on the role played by dynamic processes occurring at sloping boundaries, particularly internal waves, and how this influences diapycnal mixing.
 As a part of a multidisciplinary team, I also studied how such processes further influence the distribution and transport of sediment and the structure of the near-bed benthic biological community.
-I am continuing my interest in shelf-edge processes by leading a work package on the NERC-funded consortium grant, Fluxes Across Sloping Topography in the northeast Atlantic (FASTNEt).
+I continued my interest in shelf-edge processes by leading a work package on the NERC-funded consortium grant, Fluxes Across Sloping Topography in the northeast Atlantic (FASTNEt).

 Most recently, I have applied my understanding of oceanographic processes to the interpretation of predator foraging in a range of marine habitats.
 In February 2016 I participated in my second cruise to the Chagos archipelago in the Indian Ocean to study the oceanographic regime and associated ecosystem response following a cruise during January 2015 that made the first substantive oceanographic measurements in the region.
 I am now leading a substantial, multidisciplinary project funded by the Garfield Weston and the Bertarelli Foundations to undertake research in the archipelago between 2019 - 2023.
 As part of this project, I have lead 3 research cruises to the region during November 2019, March 2020, and March 2022 during which we deployed oceanographic moorings, conducted ROV surveys of the mesophotic reef, undertook combined oceanographic and fisheries acoustic surveys, and monitored manta movement and ecology through the deployment of an extensive array of acoustic monitoring moorings.

 Research degrees awarded to supervised students